NCAS-CMS/cf-python/docs/source/tutorial.rst

 Masked values
 ^^^^^^^^^^^^^

-Data array elements may be set to missing values by assigning them to the `cf.masked` constant, thereby updating the the :ref:`data mask
+Data array elements may be set to masked values by assigning them to the `cf.masked` constant, thereby updating the the :ref:`data mask
 <Data-mask>`.

 .. code-block:: python
-   :caption: *Set a column of elements to missing values.*
+   :caption: *Set a column of elements to masked values.*

    >>> t[0, :, -2] = cf.masked
    >>> print(t.array)